Legal

 sent from another network ("spamvertising")

-through media such as weblog posts, IRC/chat room messages,
+transmissions through media such as weblog posts, IRC/chat

-a Customer's actions, Web Hosts Australia's mail servers
+Customer's actions, Web Hosts Australia's mail servers or IP

-or IP address ranges are placed on black hole lists and
+address ranges are placed on black hole lists and other mail

-other mail filtering software systems, Web Hosts Australia
+filtering software systems, Web Hosts Australia shall charge

-shall charge Customer $100 up front and $100 per hour thereafter
+Customer $100 up front and $100 per hour thereafter for any

 IP Allocation

-were not assigned to it by Web Hosts Australia.
-Web Hosts
+that were not assigned to it by Web Hosts Australia.
+Web

-Australia reserves the right to suspend the network access
+Hosts Australia reserves the right to suspend the network

-of any account or server utilising IP addresses outside
+access of any account or server utilising IP addresses

 IRC Policy

-may not operate and maintain IRC servers which connect to
+customers may not operate and maintain IRC servers which

-global IRC networks such as Undernet, EFnet, DALnet.
-Use
+connect to global IRC networks such as Undernet, EFnet,

-of IRC plug-ins, scripts, add-ons, clones or other software
+DALnet.
+Use of IRC plug-ins, scripts, add-ons, clones or

-designed to disrupt or deny service to other users is prohibited.
+other software designed to disrupt or deny service to other

-Harassing or abusive IRC activity is expressly prohibited
+users is prohibited.
+Harassing or abusive IRC activity is

-use of IRC BNC's or other proxy and re-direction software.
+or the use of IRC BNC's or other proxy and re-direction

-If a Customer's IRC servers are frequently compromised or
+software.
+If a Customer's IRC servers are frequently

-attract denial of service or distributed denial of service
+compromised or attract denial of service or distributed

-attacks that disrupt or denies service to other Customers
+denial of service attacks that disrupt or denies service to

-or users, Web Hosts Australia may null-route, filter, suspend,
+other Customers or users, Web Hosts Australia may

 Usenet Policy